ddnexus/pagy/docs/toolbox/initializer.md

 !!!warning

-- Pass the options as down the chain as possible, for explicit readability and maintenance.
+- Pass the options as far down the chain as possible, for explicit readability and maintenance.
 - Pass them up the chain, when you truly need them broadly applied.
 !!!

 ### Initializer file

-Download/copy the small file below and ensure it loads _(e.g. save it into the Rails' `config/initializers` dir, or require it)_.
-Read its comments for detsils.
+Download or copy the small file below and ensure it loads _(e.g., save it into the Rails `config/initializers` directory or require it)_.
+Read its comments for details.

 [!file pagy.rb](../gem/config/pagy.rb)